Worst-Case Adaptive Submodular Cover: Algorithm Design and Analysis

-where the first inequality is because $\pi^g_{L\rightarrow}$ selects the last item deterministically while $\pi^g_L$ selects the last item probabilistically, indicating that the utility of $\pi^g_{L\rightarrow}$ is no less than that of $\pi^g_L$; the second inequality is from (\ref{eq:last1}).
+where the first inequality is because $\pi^g_{L\rightarrow}$ selects the $t[L]$-th item deterministically while $\pi^g_L$ might select this item probabilistically, indicating that the utility of $\pi^g_{L\rightarrow}$ is no less than that of $\pi^g_L$; the second inequality is from (\ref{eq:last1}).

 By the definition of $\eta$, we have